bitst0rm-pub/Formatter/README.md

 56. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
 57. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
 58. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
+59. [Topiary](https://github.com/tweag/topiary): A tool for formatting and shaping trees and shrubs into artistic forms.
-59. [TS-standard](https://github.com/standard/ts-standard): JavaScript Standard Style with TypeScript support.
+60. [TS-standard](https://github.com/standard/ts-standard): JavaScript Standard Style with TypeScript support.
-60. [TSfmt](https://github.com/vvakame/typescript-formatter): A TypeScript code formatter.
+61. [TSfmt](https://github.com/vvakame/typescript-formatter): A TypeScript code formatter.
-61. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
+62. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
-62. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.
+63. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

 And now the same table sorted by languages.
 Note: This table does not contain the complete languages that each plugin does support.